mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 8m 25+ Priceless

-Skills Athletics (strength) 3, Mechanic 1, Melee (blade) 4, Recon 2 Attacks Cutting Tools (3D+12) Manipulators 4 X (STR 15 DEX 15) Endurance Unlimited Traits Armor (+25), ATV, Flyer (idle), IR/UV Vision, Large (+2) Programming Advanced (INT 9) Options Auditory Sensor, Cutting Torch (advanced), Drone Interface, Fabrication Chamber (8 slots advanced), Mechanical Toolkit (advanced), PRIS Sensor, Recon Sensor (enhanced), Robotic Drone Controller (advanced), Transceiver 500km (advanced), Vacuum Environment Protection, Voder Speaker, Weapon Mount (small), Wireless Data Link his genetically engineered creations.
+Skills Athletics (strength) 3, Mechanic 1, Melee (blade) 4, Recon 2 Attacks Cutting Tools (3D+12) Manipulators 4X (STR 15 DEX 15) Endurance Unlimited Traits Armor (+25), ATV, Flyer (idle), IR/UV Vision, Large (+2) Programming Advanced (INT 9) Options Auditory Sensor, Cutting Torch (advanced), Drone Interface, Fabrication Chamber (8 slots advanced), Mechanical Toolkit (advanced), PRIS Sensor, Recon Sensor (enhanced), Robotic Drone Controller (advanced), Transceiver 500km (advanced), Vacuum Environment Protection, Voder Speaker, Weapon Mount (small), Wireless Data Link his genetically engineered creations.
 Prospective species were dumped into this incredibly testing environment; if they survived, that genetic line was deemed worth continuing.
 The original Deathzone was destroyed during the Final Wars but samples were transplanted to this hellish garden.

 To ensure the creatures of the Deathzone did not overwhelm the other habitats, Grandfather engineered a dependence on a high level of oxygen.
 Both plants and animals in the Deathzone perish if removed from the high-oxygen area.
 Machines hidden in the jungle pump out extra oxygen to maintain the correct environment.